maryefern/type-theme/webinar-please-confirm.md

   </div>
   </div>
                     <h2>Thank you.
 Just one more step!</h2>
                     <p>You still need to confirm your e-mail address.
-If you skip this step, I will not be able to send you any e-mails, so I won't be able to save your spot in the webinar and you won't have access.
+If you skip this LAST step, I will not be able to send you any e-mails, so I won't be able to save your spot in the webinar and you won't have access.
 Now isn't that enough to make a grown man cry??</p>
             </div>

 <div class="columns group">